 Don’t waste your time, a seller’s time, or the time of the brokers involved in the sale by not getting pre-qualified.
-Obtain a pre-approval letter before you begin searching for your next residence, ensuring that you’ll have the ability to make an offer should you stumble upon “the one.”
-Without pre-approval, agents and buyers won’t take you seriously, and they’ll move on to a buyer who has the necessary paperwork.
-Plus, you’ll know how much cash you qualify to borrow ahead of your search.
+Obtain a pre-approval letter before you begin searching for your new home, ensuring that you’ll have the ability to make an offer should you stumble upon “the one.”
+Without pre-approval, agents and seller’s won’t take you seriously, and they’ll move on to a buyer who has the necessary paperwork.
+Plus, you’ll know how much of a loan you qualify for ahead of time.

 How to Finance a Home

 - Select a Mortgage Broker or Bank